How To Calculate Doubling Time Ap Human Geography

 Doubling Time = 70 / Growth Rate

 The history of using doubling time as a demographic tool can be traced back to the early days of population studies.
 Thomas Robert Malthus, an 18th-century English cleric and scholar, famously warned about the potential for population growth to outstrip resource availability.
-While Malthus didn't explicitly use the term "doubling time," his work highlighted the importance of understanding exponential population growth.
+Now, while Malthus didn't explicitly use the term "doubling time," his work highlighted the importance of understanding exponential population growth.
 As demographic data became more readily available, the Rule of 70 emerged as a practical way to estimate how quickly populations could double.

 Trends and Latest Developments